 Is it safe to use online banks?

-However, it’s always good to be cautious while giving your personal and financial details online, particularly if you’re using a shared device.
+However, it’s always good to be cautious while sharing your personal and financial details online, particularly if you’re using a shared device.
 Your bank will have a range of security measures like system encryption and firewalls to protect you from fraudulent transactions online, but it never hurts to be extra careful and login to your bank account only when you’re connected through a secure network.
 You should also make sure you never share your password or PIN with anyone.

 What about customer support?

 While most online bank accounts also come with branch access for customer support, some financial providers are online only.
 But you don’t need to worry about that because you can have any concerns addressed online via email or online chat services as well as over the phone.
-For more information about a particular bank’s customer support services, take a look at Mozo’s bank account reviews.

 Do online banks provide access to ATM withdrawals?